 “This life for me is an endeavor to help people experience and express their divinity.
 May you know the bliss of the Divine.” – Sadhguru

 In February 2009, post a hectic Marghazhi, Sudha found solace in her trips to Isha Foundation.
-The ambience, the interactions with Sadguru, the camaraderie amongst fellow disciples and the absorbing of the clean mountain air, all rejuvenate her and instill in her greater strength and peace of mind.
+The ambience, the interactions with Sadhguru, the camaraderie amongst fellow disciples and the absorbing of the clean mountain air, all of it rejuvenated her and instilled in her greater strength and peace of mind.

-On 12 February 2009 ,there was an impromptu informal concert session by Sudha at the Isha Yoga Center, in the sacred presence of Sadguru.
-Also performing was Bharatnatayam Guru Indra Rajan.
+On 12 February 2009, there was an impromptu informal concert session by Sudha at the Isha Yoga Center, in the sacred presence of Sadhguru.
+Also performing was Bharatanatyam Guru Indra Rajan.
 Being her usual self, with music flowing straight from her heart, Sudha chose Bho Shambho as the second last piece while concluding the beautiful session.
-Sadhguru acknowledged, "For the love and regard that she has for us, that she has sung like this today, without any support that usually a singer of her accomplishment always has, we wish to express our gratitude to her."
+Sadhguru acknowledged, “For the love and regard that she has for us, that she has sung like this today, without any support that usually a singer of her accomplishment always has, we wish to express our gratitude to her.”

-Sudha has always looked up to Sadguru for advise and guidance - to face life with a smile, to overcome all the challenges that she may face in her arduous journey to spread her music across the globe, to make use of all the opportunities given by the Almighty and to lead a fulfilled life.
+Sudha has always looked up to Sadhguru for advice and guidance – to face life with a smile, to overcome all the challenges that she may face in her arduous journey to spread her music across the globe, to make use of all the opportunities given by the Almighty and to lead a fulfilled life.